Tax guide for Americans in Switzerland

 - Residency tie-breaker – If you meet Article 4 Swiss residency tests (permanent home, centre of vital interests), claim Swiss residence on your US Form 8833 disclosure.

-- FEIE + housing exclusion – Alternatively, exclude up to $130 000 of earned income for 2025 and claim the Zurich/Geneva high-cost housing cap.
+- FEIE + housing exclusion – FEIE + housing exclusion – Alternatively, exclude up to $132,900 of earned income for 2026 and claim the qualifying housing exclusion for high-cost locations such as Geneva, subject to IRS location-specific caps.

 - Treaty benefits at source – Provide a Form W-8BEN to Swiss payers to secure reduced withholding on dividends or interest.